getify/foi-lang/formalization-work/Foi-Specification.md

 ```

 Tier-shape constraints:
-- A gather parameter `*args` may appear only in a single-tier `defn`. **Grammar permits multi-tier with gather; semantics reject.
-Open: enforcement location** (grammar tightening vs. shaper/interpreter rejection).
+- A gather parameter `*args` may appear only in a single-tier `defn`.
+Grammar admits the multi-tier-with-gather shape (`defn f(x)(*args) ^..`); rejection lives at the semantic layer's shape-check pass, not at the grammar layer.
 - Destructure parameters may appear at any tier.
 - Defaults may appear at any tier.

 ### §3.3 Function Body Forms

-A function body has one of three surface shapes.
+A function body (Syntactic-Grammar `FuncBody` at §13) has one of three surface shapes.
 All three produce a single return value; multi-exit selection is expressed by pattern matching inside the body, not by multiple return statements (see §3.4 for the single-`^` rule).

 #### §3.3.1 Concise return: `^expr`